-Group calls on SP to investigate Atta Akyea & others over alleged $35 billion housing contracts | Rainbow Radio International
+Group calls on SP to investigate Atta Akyea & CEO of SAFI Properties over alleged $43 billion housing contracts | Rainbow Radio International

-Group calls on SP to investigate Atta Akyea & others over alleged $35 billion housing contracts
+Group calls on SP to investigate Atta Akyea & CEO of SAFI Properties over alleged $43 billion housing contracts

 The group says the allegations levelled against the minister although disputed should not be swept under the carpet but investigated.